 Exercise has an enormous impact on your energy levels, mental well-being and productivity.
 It’s also a proven stress reliever.
 So, incorporating an exercise schedule into your working week is crucial to controlling your menopause symptoms.

 Though it may feel counter-intuitive to use lots of energy exercising to feel more energetic, getting active does actually help.
-Jane Dowling has you covered in the article Exercise for Menopause – but in a nutshell, start gently and find ways to fit movement into your working day – no excuses!
+In a nutshell, start gently and find ways to fit movement into your working day – no excuses!

 Here are some ideas to help: